sqlxpert/lights-off-aws/README.md

 - Delete expensive infrastructure overnight by tagging your own CloudFormation stacks with cron schedules.

-- Easily deploy this in multiple AWS accounts and regions.
+- Easily deploy this to multiple AWS accounts and regions.

 Jump to:
 [Quick Start](#quick-start)